Incline Bench Press Deep Dive: Techniques, Muscle Activation, & Optimal Angles

 Ensure there is constant tension through the descent in the shoulders which are back down and retracted, and lower the bar to the upper part of the chest slightly below the collar bones.

-When performing the bench press on an incline, it’s important to understand where the bar should touch.
+When performing the bench press on an incline, it’s important to understand the optimal bar contact point.
 The bar should make contact with the chest just below the shoulder blades, and it should not be bounced off during the upward movement.

 5. Ascending the Bar